Multiple businesses under a company vs new company for a new business?

 - the businesses are similar and/or carry similar operational risks and your board and/or shareholders are comfortable with the new business being under the same company structure;

-If you do decide to seek external investment down the track, you can then speak to your lawyer and accountant about moving the business under a new company.
+If you do have multiple businesses under one company and decide to seek external investment, you can then speak to your lawyer and accountant about moving the business under a new company.

 When to setup a new company for a new business